DataDog/integrations-extras/cequence/README.md

 ### API Sentinel Detection Events

-Sentinel can be configured to export all information needed.
+API Sentinel can be configured to export all API Runtime events from the Cequence Platform to Datadog.

 ### API Spartan Detection Events

-Spartan can be configured to export all information needed.
+API Spartan can be configured to export all Detection events from the Cequence Platform to Datadog.

 ### API Spartan Mitigation Events

-Spartan can be configured to export all information needed.
+API Spartan can be configured to export all Mitigation events from the Cequence Platform to Datadog.

 ## Troubleshooting